hemantksingh/messup-learn/Data Science and ML/Big Data.md

 Kaggle is the *Github of Data Science*

 It offers a no-setup, customizable, Jupyter Notebooks environment.
 It allows users to find and publish data sets, explore and build models in a web-based data-science environment, work with other data scientists and machine learning engineers, and enter competitions to solve data science challenges

-## Data Analysis Pipeline

-* Capture - aggregate
-* Curate - analyse via processing tools like R, Python
-* Consume - interpret via visualization and reporting

-### Stages of Analytics

-* Descriptive
-* Diagnostic
-* Predictive
-* Prescriptive - Prescribe options to consumers

-### Modelling

-Overtraining the models can lead to information loss.
-Generic ML models that are based on a wider data set e.g. a model per geographical region than a gas site provide better results.